justinwilaby/bind-property/README.md

 Required.
 The function to remove.

 ##addPreCommitListener()
 The **addPreCommitListener** method is used to register functions that are invoked before a property change has been committed.
-If the function returns `false`, the property change is not made and notifications are canceled.
+If the function returns `false`, the property change is aborted and notifications are never made.
 ###addPreCommitListener() Syntax
 ```js
 bindableClassInstance.addPreCommitListener(callback);